 Operational risk: This involves risks associated with the organization’s operational and administrative procedures, including everything from IT systems and physical infrastructure to human resources practices and supply chain management.

-Financial risk: This involves risks related to financial transactions and the financial structure of the organization, such as currency exchange rates, interest rates, credit risks, liquidity risks, and investment risks.
+Financial risk: This involves risks related to financial transactions and the financial structure of the organization, such as currency exchange rates, interest rates, credit risks, liquidity risks, and investment risks

 Compliance risk: This involves legal or regulatory sanctions, material financial loss, or loss to an organization’s reputation due to its failure to comply with laws, regulations, rules, related self-regulatory organization standards, and codes of conduct applicable to its activities.

-In all cases, risk implies a degree of uncertainty about the outcomes of actions, decisions, or events, and it requires organizations to assess the likelihood of various outcomes and their potential impact on the organization’s goals and objectives.
+In all cases, risk represents a degree of uncertainty about the outcomes of actions, decisions, or events, and it requires organizations to assess the likelihood of various outcomes and their potential impact on the organization’s goals and objectives.

 Organizations usually manage risks through identification, assessment, control strategies, and ongoing monitoring.